Damien Molony: Career

 Damien made his first appearance in a web series in October 2018, guest starring in episode 1 of Right Now, Robert Cawsey's new online comedy based on Grindr hook-ups.

 August 2018 Molony was announced as cast in new Sky One comedy TV series Brassic, co-created by Joe Gilgun and Danny Brocklehurst, starring alongside Michelle Keegan and Gilgun, as the character Dylan.
 Production on series 1 began in September 2018, filming completed in December, post-production completed 22 February 2019.
 The series premiered August 2019.
 A second series was announced on the same day.

 A second series of GameFace was announced by Channel 4 June 2018, but Damien was only revealed as appearing in the new series when show writer Roisin Conaty published behind-the-scenes of him during filming, from March to April 2019.
 Series 2 aired 17 July 2019 Channel 4 in the UK and reached audiences in the US via Hulu shortly after.

 In 2019, Molony also appeared in two short films with film festival premieres; Keep Breathing, a crowdfunded project written by and starring Emmeline Hartley, which is inspired by the Me Too movement and has a sexual consent theme and The Fabric Of You, an animated short, written and directed by Josephine Lohoar Self, world premiering at the 2019 Edinburgh International Film Festival.
 Both films had a wide release on Vimeo during 2021.

-It was announced in July 2019 that Damien had joined the cast of BBC / Sister legal drama The Split for series 2.
-The series premiered 11 May 2020 on BBC One in the UK, with Molony in the role of new character Tyler Donaghue, shortly followed by a release in the United States on Sundance TV, 15 May 2020.
+It was announced in July 2019 that Damien had joined the cast of BBC / Sister legal drama The Split for series 2, with Molony in the role of new character Tyler Donaghue.
+The series premiered on 11 May 2020 on BBC One in the UK, shortly followed by a release in the United States on Sundance TV, 15 May 2020.

 In 2020 Damien also appeared in Brassic series 2, which premiered on SKY in the UK in May.
 Ahead of the second series, Sky announced a third had also been commissioned, at their Up Next 2020 showcase event.
 Filming for series 3 began in October 2020 and took place during the pandemic, with a premiere date of 6 October in the UK.
 Series 4 has also been announced and is currently filming.

 A third and final series of The Split was announced and began production in June 2021, with Damien confirmed to return as Tyler Donaghue.

 It was announced in July 2021 that Damien would be appearing in the third series of Channel 4 drama anthology series On The Edge, in "gut-wrenching" horror Cradled.

 In 2022, Molony appeared in the third series of Derry Girls on Channel 4.

+Molony plays the titular role of Jersey detective Jim Bergerac in the UKTV 2025 series Bergerac, a reboot of the 1980s BBC series.